 Researched multiple sources for supplies, evaluated proposals, and negotiated contracts.

-Scheduled freight for just-in-time delivery of goods to improve use of limited storage space.
+Scheduled freight for just-in-time delivery of goods to improve the use of limited storage space.

 Streamlined purchasing procedure by consolidating purchasing forms, reducing costs ___%.